Adv-R-Programming/Adv-R-Reader/content/class_worksheets/15_pdf_data/_index.en.md

 get_report_info(pdf_text_blob = pdf_text_blob)
 ```

-You may notice that there is an error in the Unique reference number in
+You may notice that there is a mistake in the Unique reference number in
 my results; in that there is an extra \$.
 Unfortunately that comes with
 OCR territory, and it did not quite read the document correctly.
 All we
 can do is keep an eye out for these issues and correct them.
 In this